 I used to be afraid of fish and seafood in general.
 After moved to Japan, it was because the food I got in the past just wasn't fresh compare to ones in Japan.

-If you go to a Omakase1 sushi place (sushi bar), I have some tips.
+If you go to a Omakase1 sushi in Japan, I have some tips.

 - You can use chopsticks or hand